Do you want to visit Rome like a local? Then check out 10 things to do to live the city like a true Roman.

 The "Cornetteria San Lorenzo" is the place to go in the namesake district, while in Cinecittà there is "Te la do io la brioscia" with its giant pangoccioli (a sort of soft, sweet brioche) stuffed with any type of spread.
 Finally, in the Portuense district, the "Cornettone" is a must for the originality of the fillings.

-There is no better way to end a night out in Rome than to mix with the locals for a well-deserved night treat: find your favourite spot and delve in.
+There is no better way to end a night out in Rome like a local than by mingling with the locals for a well-deserved night treat: find your favourite spot and delve in.

 Book Rome Guided Food Tour❯9.
 Discover the lesser known parks